Amelia5p/battleship/README.md

 * As a user, I want to know what the game is immediately.
 * As a user, I want to be able to read clear instructions to understand how to play.
 * As a user, I want to have a good experience.
+* As a user, I want clear prompts and error messages, so I know if I make an invalid move.
+* As a user, I want the option to play again after each game, so I can try different strategies.

 # Features

 ## Landing Page

-The landing page shows the name of the game clearly.
+The landing page shows the name of the game clearly and an option to view the instructions.

 ![Landing](images/Landing.png)

 ## Instructions

-The user is asked whether or not they want to view the insructions for the game.
-The instructions are clear and concise.
+ The instructions are clear and concise and written in 5 points.

 ![Instructions](images/Instructions.png)

 ## Username

-The user is asked for their name, input is validated.
+The user is asked for their name, the input is then validated.

 ![Username](images/Name.png)